MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Manufacturing Process

 You need to be familiar with the Windows desktop manufacturing process before you can enable activation.
 There are several different methods to deploy and customize your Windows IoT Enterprise image.
-After selecting your manufacturing process, you can incorporate a compatible approach to enable activation using your ePKEY based product key.
+After selecting your manufacturing process, you can incorporate a compatible approach to enable activation using your ePKEA based product key.

 For more information, see [Windows Manufacturing Overview](/windows-hardware/manufacture).